niccolocorsani/Exif-Image-Viewer-Py/README.md

 The features that the application offer are those of:

 - Open an image
 - Place it at 512x512 size

--Rotate the image
+- Rotate the image

--Get general image exif metadata
+- Get general image exif metadata

--Get detailed exif metadata
+- Get detailed exif metadata

--Open Google Maps at the location where the photo was taken
+- Open Google Maps at the location where the photo was taken

 ## Requirements
 | Software           | Version        |